Checking the Northern Lights forecast was really complex not so long ago.

 How to predict the Northern Lights

-Before telling you how to predict the Northern Lights, I recommend that you take a look at our articles on the best time to see Northern Lights and the best places to see Northern Lights.
-If you aren’t in the right place at the right time, it will be very difficult to have a favorable Northern Lights forecast.
+Before discussing how to predict the Northern Lights, I recommend that you take a look at our articles on the best time to see Northern Lights and the best places to see Northern Lights.
+It won’t be easy to have a favorable Northern Lights forecast if you aren’t in the right place at the right time.

 In the Northern Lights forecast, there are three main indicators for tracking the Aurora: